-Note: Serious breaches of the code of conduct may result in a suspension when the child's presence at school creates an unsafe school environment.
+Note: Serious breaches of the code of conduct may result in a suspension when the child's presence at school creates an unsafe environment for him/herself, other students or school staff.

 Special considerations may apply to the imposition of consequences on a student with special needs if the student is unable to comply with this Code of Conduct, due to a disability of an intellectual, physical, sensory, emotional or behavioural nature.

 The school will take all reasonable steps to prevent retaliation by a person against a student who has made a complaint of a breach of a code of conduct.
-Families can call, speak in person or email to share information.